mhrivnak/podset-operator/tut.md

 ## Reporting back to the user with Status

-Our controller is now able to read values from the CR, now it is time to report back using the `PodSet.Status.PodNames` and`PodSet.Status.AvailableReplicas`  fields we created in the previous step.
+Our controller is now able to read values from the CR, so it is time to report back using the `PodSet.Status.PodNames` and`PodSet.Status.AvailableReplicas` fields we created in the previous step.

 Let's again edit our Reconcile function: